-Information for Japanese Language Courses, Summer Quarter 2017
+Information for Japanese Language Courses, Fall &Winter 2017

-Hokkaido University Center for International Education and Research has announced its Introductory Japanese Language Course (Grammar and Communication) for the summer quarter class, 2017.
+Hokkaido University Center for International Education and Research has announced its Japanse Language Courses for the second semester, 2017.

 Period 1 08:45-10:15